I-TECH-UW/OpenELIS-Global-2/README.md

 # OpenELIS Global 2
 This is the OpenELIS rewrite onto Java Spring, and with all new technology and features.
 Please see our [website](http://www.openelis-global.org/) for more information.

 You can find more information on how to set up OpenELIS at our [docs page](http://docs.openelis-global.org/)

 [![Build Status](https://github.com/I-TECH-UW/OpenELIS-Global-2/actions/workflows/ci.yml/badge.svg)](https://github.com/I-TECH-UW/OpenELIS-Global-2/actions/workflows/ci.yml)

 [![Publish Docker Image Status](https://github.com/I-TECH-UW/OpenELIS-Global-2/actions/workflows/publish.yml/badge.svg)](https://github.com/I-TECH-UW/OpenELIS-Global-2/actions/workflows/publish.yml)
+### Google Summer of Code 2024 guide

+If you are here looking for becoming a GSoC'24 contributor, here is a [guide](./google-summer-of-code-2024).

 ### Running OpenELIS in Docker
 #### Running docker compose With pre-released docker images